simeksgol/GoL_still_life_searcher/README.txt

 USAGE: pp <in template> <first number> <last number>
           <out template> [<lines per out file>]
 where a template could be "28_bits_strict_subset_####_of_1024.txt"

+This will also print the total number of processed lines to the console